Dollar edges up ahead of GDP data and Fed policy decision

 While economic figures on Tuesday such as U.S. house prices, which rose 1 percent in May, and consumer confidence, which came in shy of expectations, were not robust, they still depicted an improving U.S. economy.

-In late afternoon trading, the dollar index was up 0.3 percent at 81.864, rising for a second straight day.
+In late afternoon trading, the dollar index was up 0.3 percent at 81.864 .DXY, rising for a second straight day.
 The index was well above Monday's five-week low of 81.499 and chart support at 81.524, the 200-day moving average.

 Against the yen, the dollar was up 0.1 percent at 98.04 yen.